AditiPradeep/aditipradeep.github.io/coding_for_supercdms.md

 I am an active software developer for SuperCDMS's data processing packages and data acquisition packages.
 SuperCDMS uses C++ for its core packages which handles large amounts of data for computational efficiency.
 SuperCDMS analyses are done in both python (numpy, pandas, scipy, matplotlib) and  C++ ([ROOT's RDataFrame](https://root.cern/doc/master/classROOT_1_1RDataFrame.html) which provides a nice python interface).
 All SuperCDMS softwares are privately owned and contain sensitive information which cannot be fully publically released.
 Therefore, I'm trying to provide a couple of snippets of my "software portfolio" instead to demonstrate my extensive experience coding for SuperCDMS for the past 5 years.

+# Python coding experience with SuperCDMS

+Our data is noisy and often times to study reconstruction algorithms, one has to simulate realistic noise.
+If one constructs the Power Spectral Density (PSD) of the noise, Monte Carlo sampling can be used to sample noise waveforms from the PSD.
+If there is correlation in noise between a few detector channels of interest a [cross PSD](https://en.wikipedia.org/wiki/Spectral_density#Cross_power_spectral_density) can be constructed and similarly sampled from to simulate more realistic noise waveforms.
+Here is a python package which wrote that performs this function: [Noise_gen repository](https://gitlab.com/AditiPradeep/noisegen).

+Most of our data analysis is run in jupyter environments on scientific computing acilities using common python libraries and some SuperCDMS specific libraries.
+Common tasks include regression of various quantities, optimization and data enrichment.
+Here is an example of a Machine learning task I performed: ML for dark matter searches] ({{ '/dark_matter'| relative_url}})

+# C++ coding experience with SuperCDMS

 ## Data processing packages

 SuperCDMS data is acquired in [Midas format](https://daq00.triumf.ca/MidasWiki/index.php/Main_Page), which is a commonly used data format in the particle physics community.
 The data acquired is transferred to the [scientific High Performance Comupting facility](https://sdf.slac.stanford.edu/public/doc/#/) at the Stanford Linear Accelerator Center (SLAC) for storage and processing.
 SuperCDMS data processing is handled by a group of packages and builds heavily on Object Oriented Programming at its core.
 Each package/sub-package has a well defined role which I demonstrate below with the cartoon I made for the documentation effort I led for these packages using gitlab CI/CD.
 Note that I also currently maintain the Gitlab documentation.